etnperlong/matrix-puppeteer-line/puppet/README.md

 The `extension_dir` specifies which directory contains the files for the LINE extension, which you must download yourself.

 ### Cycle delay
 `cycle_delay` specifies the period (in milliseconds) at which Puppeteer should view chats to check on their read receipts.
 Only chats with messages that haven't been fully read need to be checked.
+Set to a negative value to disable this checking.

 ### `xdotool`
 Set `use_xdotool` to `true` to allow the Node process to manipulate the mouse cursor of the X server it runs in.
 Requires the `xdotool` utility to be installed.
 Highly recommended, especially when running in a background X server.
 Its default value is `false` so that running in a non-background X server won't interfere with a real mouse cursor.